Coworking Statistics You Need to Know in 2020

 General Coworking Industry Statistics

-Let’s start with some general statistics so you can get a feel for the state of the coworking industry in 2019.
+Let’s start with some general statistics so you can get a feel for the state of the coworking industry.

 According to Statista’s coworking space worldwide statistics, there are currently around 18,700 coworking spaces around the globe.
 The number is growing daily and is expected to reach nearly 26,000 by 2025.